pinkie3141592/registro-aeroportuario/README.md

 destinos.txt: stores destination data viajes.txt: stores flight records

-In the auxiliares directory these files already exist with few entries to make quicker the trial of the script.
+In the auxiliares directory these files already exist with few entries to make a trial quicker.

 ## How to Compile and Run